 In circumstances when the operational partner unit or units that employ such assistance cannot be identified prior to the transfer of assistance, no USG assistance under the FAA of 1961 or the AECA may be provided unless the recipient government agrees not to provide any such assistance to a unit prohibited from receiving assistance under the Leahy law.
 Section 7035(b)(7) of Division K of the Consolidated Appropriations Act, 2021 (P.L.
 116-260).

 C4.2.1.
 Sales Determinations.
-When the eligibility criteria in Section C4.1. have been met, the Secretary of State determines whether there will be a sale to a country or international organization and the amount thereof, whether there will be a lease to a country or international organization, and whether there will be any other delivery or performance under any sale or lease.
-See Section C11.6. for information on leases and Chapter 15 for Building Partner Capacity (BPC) cases.
+When the eligibility criteria in Section C4.1. have been met, the Secretary of State determines whether there will be a sale to a partner or international organization and the amount thereof, whether there will be a lease to a partner or international organization, and whether there will be any other delivery or performance under any sale or lease.
+See Appendix 8, Lease of Defense Articles for information on leases and Chapter 15 for Building Partner Capacity (BPC) cases.
 Decisions to issue licenses or approve sales under the Arms Export Control Act (AECA) or to furnish military assistance under the Foreign Assistance Act (FAA) must take into account the extent to which such exports, sales, or assistance contribute to an arms race, increase the possibility of outbreak or escalation of conflict, or prejudice the development of bilateral or multilateral arms control arrangements (FAA, section 511 (22 U.S.C.
-Section 2321d); see also AECA, section 38(a)(2) (22 U.S.C.
+2321d); see also AECA, section 38(a)(2) (22 U.S.C.
 2778), and 42(a) (22 U.S.C.
 2791).

 C4.2.2.
 Retransfer Restrictions.
 All purchasers or grant recipients must agree that they will not transfer title or possession of any defense article or related training or other defense services to any other country without prior consent from the U.S. Department of State (State) pursuant to AECA section 3(a)(2) (22 U.S.C.
 2753) and FAA, section 505(a), (22 U.S.C.
 2314).
 Special care must be taken to ensure that minor repair parts, fuel, or other defense articles that lose their identity when co-mingled, are controlled by the recipient government using procedures that assure all retransfers are properly approved.
 See Chapter 8 for information on re-transfers.